 Riverton City employs a professional, full-time city manager to oversee all operational and day-to-day responsibilities of the city government.
-The city manager supervises all city departments and reports directly to the Mayor and City Council.
+The city manager excersises administrative control over city operations and reports directly to the Mayor and City Council.

 City Manager Duties

 a) Have and exercise general control and supervision over administrative activities of the city including but not limited to construction, maintenance, improvement, and repair of all city properties, ditches, culverts, streams, watercourses, curbings and gutters, public buildings, streets, parks, playgrounds, detention basins, cemeteries, records and supplies, and other grounds and properties belonging to or under the jurisdiction of the city.

 (b) Prepare plans and programs concerning the development, operation, and needs of the city and submit such plans to the governing body to be approved and developed as policy.

 (c) Set performance standards and exercise managerial control to ensure that the city government is functioning in an efficient and effective manner.

 (d) Recommend creation of all necessary departments, divisions, bureaus and offices necessary for the government of the city to the governing body for their approval prior to implementation.

 (e) Ensure all executive procedures and activities are in compliance with the provisions of the Uniform Fiscal Procedures Act for Utah Cities.

 (f) Keep a current inventory accounting for real and personal property of the city and its location and shall be responsible for the care and custody of all such property including equipment, buildings, parks, and all other city property which is not by law assigned to some other officer or governmental body for care and control.

 (g) Examine the books and official papers of the city’s departments and offices.